Shaving My Face Is One Of The Worst Things I've Done In The Name Of Beauty

 Sounds pretty amazing but are there any cons?

-According to Dr. Anjali Mahto, dermatologist, British Skin Foundation spokesperson and author of The Skincare Bible, for those with normal skin types, there are no specific cons, but as a woman who suffers with excessive facial hair (otherwise known as hirsutism thanks to polycystic ovaries, a hormonal condition that affects one in 10 women in the UK), I wasn't as impressed with the finished result – and I really regretted it.
+According to dermatologist and British Skin Foundation spokesperson, Dr. Anjali Mahto, for those with normal skin types, there are no specific cons, but as a woman who suffers with excessive facial hair (otherwise known as hirsutism thanks to polycystic ovaries, a hormonal condition that affects one in 10 women in the U.K.), I wasn't as impressed with the finished result – and I really regretted it.

-As a beauty writer, a flawless, fuzz-free face was so attractive but, after booking in for a dermaplaning treatment at a skincare clinic of my choice, my temperamental (and often spot-prone) skin felt sore and looked unnervingly red.
+As a beauty writer, a flawless, fuzz-free face was so attractive to me but, after booking in for a dermaplaning treatment at a skin-care clinic of my choice, my temperamental (and often spot-prone) skin felt sore and looked unnervingly red.
 It took up to 48 hours for the uncomfortable, tender feeling to subside.

 Advertisement